kaw393939/docker_flask/readme.md

    docker compose up --build
 2. To run tests, Lint, and Coverage report use this command: pytest --pylint --cov

-.pylintrc is the config for pylint .coveragerc is the config for coverage setup.py is a config file for pytest
+.pylintrc is the config for pylint, .coveragerc is the config for coverage and setup.py is a config file for pytest

 ### Future Notes and Resources